BSB40120 – Certificate IV in Business

 Code Unit Title Type

-BSBPMG522 Undertake project work Elective
+BSBPMG430 Undertake project work Elective

-BSBITU402 Develop and use complex spreadsheets Elective
+BSBTEC402 Design and produce complex spreadsheets Elective

 TRAINING ARRANGEMENTS